SAP-samples/btp-secure-development/README.md

 ## 🤝 How to Get Support

-This repository content is designed for the DSAG-TechExchange workshop, where **live support** will be available from facilitators during the event.
+**live support** will be available from facilitators during the event.

-### During the Workshop

-Support is available directly from the instructors.

 ### 🕐 Outside the Workshop